 When you’re feeling down and out, do something that you enjoy.
 Make a list of things that you like to do, and each day commit to engaging in several of those things.
 As you do, you will find that your mood elevates.
 The more you practice doing what you enjoy, the better you will feel all the way around.

-Maybe you like to take your children to the park or go out to eat at your favorite restaurant.
+Maybe you like to take your children to the park or go out to eat at your favourite restaurant.
 Or perhaps you like to walk in nature, read a good book, or go to the movies.
-Make a list and get to having some fun.
+Make a list and get to have some fun.

 Your foods and drinks can contribute to your mood, so do your best to adopt healthy eating habits.
 This may seem like a difficult task, but if you take it slowly and begin introducing healthy foods into your diet little by little, it goes much easier.

 Try not to skip meals or load up on junk food.
-Don’t stuff yourself full or eat as an attempt to feel happier.
-Food can become an addiction, so if you feel you are addicted to food, seek out the help of an addiction counselor.
+Don’t stuff yourself full or eat in an attempt to feel happier.
+Food can become an addiction, so if you feel you are addicted to food, seek out the help of an addiction counsellor.

 Take some time each day to go within, as many people admit to feeling less anxious, worried, depressed, etc. when they engage in a regular spiritual discipline.
 Take 15 to 30 minutes per day and devote it to meditation, contemplation, sitting in nature, or prayer.
 Relax and enjoy peace and quiet.

-Seeing a counselor regularly may be necessary for you to contend with any issues that are going on under the surface.
-Usually, underneath an addiction, there are thoughts, belief patterns, or behaviors that need to be addressed.
-Whether it’s an addiction recovery expert or a professional counselor, considering taking some time to delve under the surface to do some inner healing work.
+Seeing a counsellor regularly may be necessary for you to contend with any issues that are going on under the surface.
+Usually, underneath an addiction, there are thoughts, belief patterns, or behaviours that need to be addressed.
+Whether it’s an addiction recovery expert or a professional counsellor, consider taking some time to delve under the surface to do some inner healing work.